Chickpea Vegetable Soup

 - Reheating: Reheat soup as needed on the stovetop or in the microwave.
 If it’s thickened substantially after storing, adjust the consistency by stirring in some water or broth.

-Vegan Chickpea Vegetable Chowder
+Chickpea Vegetable Soup

 Ingredients

-- 1 heaping cup diced white onion (175 g, 1 small onion)
+- 1 cup heaping diced white onion, 175 g, 1 small onion

-- 1 cup chopped celery (150 g, approx. 2 stalks)
+- 1 cup chopped celery, 150 g, approx. 2 stalks

 - 4 cloves garlic, minced (20 g)